Annihilation (comics): What If?

 In a special What If by David Hine and Mico Suayan, the Annihilation Wave reaches Earth in the climactic battle of the Civil War between Iron Man's pro-Superhuman Registration Act side and Captain America's anti-Superhuman Registration Act side.
 Nova is outraged; the heroes are fighting over secret identities when such a massive threat is coming, revealing that in this world, Drax was unable to revive Galactus and thus the Wave continued its march, taking much of the Kree Empire along with Ronan and the Super-Skrull.
 The Wave hits Earth in a massive strike on multiple cities, the heroes and villains uniting to fight it off while sustaining massive casualties.
 With more of Annihilus' forces coming, this reality's Watcher tells the heroes that the Terminus device can be used to open a black hole to suck the fleet away.
 With the help of the Inhumans, they trick Annihilus into sending his forces toward the moon.
 Nova intends to stay and set the device off and Captain America and Iron Man volunteer to help him fight off the Wave to buy Earth time.
 The three sacrifice themselves to set off the device, sucking the Wave into the black hole and leaving Earth ravaged but still alive.

+In other media

+The Annihilation storyline was loosely adapted for the plot of the video game Marvel Cosmic Invasion (2025).